iFelix18/Userscripts/README.it.md

 ## Credits

+This product uses the OMDb API but is not endorsed or certified by OMDb.
+This product uses the Rotten Tomatoes API but is not endorsed or certified by Rotten Tomatoes.
 This product uses the TMDb API but is not endorsed or certified by TMDb.
 This product uses the Trakt API but is not endorsed or certified by Trakt.
-This product uses the OMDb API but is not endorsed or certified by OMDb.
-This product uses the Rotten Tomatoes API but is not endorsed or certified by Rotten Tomatoes.
+This product uses Wikidata data but is not endorsed or certified by Wikidata.

 [stars-badge]: https://flat.badgen.net/github/stars/iFelix18/Userscripts
 [stars-link]: https://github.com/iFelix18/Userscripts/stargazers